appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes.md

   echo "Appcircle is ready to use.
 Happy building! "
 ```

-When all the pods are **ready**, the command will return with success, and you will see **"Appcircle is ready to use.
-Happy building!"** message.
-Now, you are ready to connect to the Appcircle UI and start to build, test and, publish!

 ## Post-installation Steps

-### Add DNS Records
+### 1. Add DNS Records

-After the Appcircle server installation is finished, you can get the IP addresses of the Appcircle domains and configure the DNS.

-You can list the Ingresses with `kubectl` to check the IP address of the Appcircle services domains.
+List the Ingresses with `kubectl` to check the IP address of the Appcircle services domains.

 ```bash
 kubectl get ingresses -n appcircle
 ```

+According to the example output below, you need to configure your DNS as follows:

 ```bash
 NAME                               CLASS   HOSTS                                                          ADDRESS        PORTS      AGE